dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

     }
 } // eof my ns
 ```
-WARNING: I am not yet 100% sure that will work.
-I am not able to follow that path while inside MS STL with a debugger.

-But in any case and always.
-To enjoy the SEH benefits, your Windows main should always be "SEH enabled", and look something like this:
+In any case and always.
+To enjoy the SEH benefits, your Windows main should always be "SEH enabled", and it has to look something like this:
 ```cpp
 // The "Standard" main()
 // this works in all kinds of Windows builds